 Step 1: How to Create a Chatbot Page

-In the Bot Builder, go to Pages and then add a group.
-Name your group.
+In the Bot Builder, go to Dialogues and then add a folder.
+Name your folder.

 Step 2: Add Content with Widgets